 As well as the Kotel, there is much to see in the Jewish quarter.
 Walk along the Cardo - the remains of a street that existed back in Roman-Byzantine times, where merchants sold their wares - and look out for the Madaba Map (an astonishing mosaic that depicts ancient Jerusalem).

 A hidden gem often overlooked is the Hurva Synagogue.
 Built in 1700, burnt down in 1720 then re-inaugurated in 1864, this was one of the most impressive synagogues that stood in the Old City before 1948.
 Badly damaged by shelling in the War of Independence, it was subsequently demolished but in 2010 underwent major renovations to restore its beautiful exterior.
 Today it is possible to take a guided tour around it - look out for the tallest Ark of the Covenant in the world!

 David Playing the Harp before Saul, Jerusalem.
 Photo credit: © ShutterstockFor archaeology lovers, the Burnt House is a must-visit.
-After the Six-Day War in 1967, Israeli archaeologists began digging in the Jewish Quarter of the Old City and found something quite astonishing - a house six metres below street level, concealed by a layer of ash.
+After the Six-Day War in 1967, Israeli archaeologists began digging in the Jewish Quarter of the Old City and found something quite astonishing - a house six meters below street level, concealed by a layer of ash.
 This ‘Burnt House’ dates back to the time of the Second Temple and is believed to have been the home of upper-class Jews.
 They were the Katros family and we know this because archaeologists found a stone weight, inscribed with their name on it.

 Not exactly in the Old City but not far away it is the City of David – and this can easily be joined on a City of David and Underground Jerusalem Tour.